Hewlett International Grant Program Evaluation Criteria

 • Is the proposed budget reasonable for the activities proposed?
 (Yes/No)

-Review Criteria for Level III: Major Impact Grant (spring only)
+Review Criteria for Major Impact Grants (spring only)

 Because the Major Impact Grant offers a higher level of funding and is awarded to only one faculty member each year, all the review criteria for Level One and Level Two Grants will be applied, and in addition the review committee will consider: